saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 ## 7. Outreachy

-When it comes to diversification in Open Source, Outreachy ranks number 1,  its totally a romote internship that lasts for 3 months.
+When it comes to diversification in Open Source, Outreachy ranks number one, it's totally a remote internship that lasts for 3 months.

 Only few students are always selected and majority are women, physically impared individuals around the world.

-Outreachy Internship focuses on both documentation, programming and project marketing and more tech paths, its a paid internship, so you will get some funds for balling when you are done.
+Outreachy Internship focuses on both documentation, programming, project marketing and more tech paths, its a paid internship, so you will get some funds for balling when you are done.

 ### Program details
 - *Region:* Worldwide